A road trip in Greece is an excellent idea for travelers who want to discover the most beautiful and remote corners of the country!

 On our pages, you can find more details about the Skiathos - Skopelos ferry route.

 Tips for driving in Greece

 In general, getting around Greece with your vehicle is straightforward especially in the mainland or the main roads of Crete, Euboea and other large islands.
 You can plan your road trip to the Greek destinations smoothly, using online or printed maps.
 Here are some additional tips for you:

 Roads in Greece

-Greece has a good and wide road network, with several highways connecting the big cities around the country so a road trip can be a fun and relaxing experience.
+Greece has a good and wide road network with several highways connecting the largest cities and towns around the country.
+This means a road trip can be a fun and relaxing experience.